nus-tic4002-AY2122s2/ip/docs/README.md

  5. Type the command in the command box and press Enter to execute it. e.g. typing list and pressing Enter will display all task that you have saved so far in the window.
 Some example commands you can try:

-	1. add /from Australia /to Singapore /date 10 Jan 2021 12:00 /price 500: Add a trip departing from Australia to Singapore on 10 Jan 2021 12pm with a price of $500
+    1. add /from Australia /to Singapore /date 2021-10-31 1400 /price 500: Add a trip departing from Australia to Singapore on 31 Oct 2021 2pm with a price of $500

-	1. show all: List out all flight details
+    2. show all: List out all flight details

-	1. show upcoming: List out the flight that is the first index of the list
+    3. show upcoming: List out the flight that is the first index of the list

-	1. delete3 : Deletes the 3rd flight shown in the current list.
+    4. delete 3 : Deletes the 3rd flight shown in the current list.

-	1. exit : Exits the application.
+    5. exit : Exit the application.

 6. Duke has auto-save and auto-load function.
 The list is being save as a text file named "Duke.txt" which is auto created and overwritten in the root folder.